-(c) The investigator, decision maker, or Title IX coordinator had a conflict of interest or bias for or against a respondent or complainant individually or respondents or complainants generally.
+(c) The investigator, decisionmaker, or Title IX Coordinator had a conflict of interest or bias for or against a respondent or complainant individually or respondents or complainants generally.

-(3) Upon receiving a timely appeal, the president or a designee will promptly serve a copy of the appeal on all nonappealing parties, who will have 10 business days from the date of service to submit a written response addressing the issues raised in the appeal to the 5/05/2025 12:38 PM [70] NOT FOR FILING RDS-6366.1 president or a designee((${\tau}$)) and serve it on all parties.
+(3) Upon receiving a timely appeal, the President or a designee will promptly serve a copy of the appeal on all non-appealing parties, who will have 10 business days from the date of service to submit a written response addressing the issues raised in the appeal to the President or a designee and serve it on all parties.
 Failure to file a timely response constitutes a waiver of the right to participate in the appeal.

-(4) If necessary to aid review, the president may ask for additional briefing from the parties on issues raised on appeal.
-The president's review shall be restricted to the hearing record made before the student conduct committee and will normally be limited to a review of those issues and arguments raised in the appeal.
+(4) If necessary to aid review, the President may ask for additional briefing from the parties on issues raised on appeal.
+The President's review shall be restricted to the hearing record made before the student conduct committee and will normally be limited to a review of those issues and arguments raised in the appeal.

-(5) The president shall serve a written decision on all parties and their attorneys, if any, within 20 calendar days after receipt of the appeal.
-The president's decision shall be final and subject to judicial review pursuant to chapter 34.05 RCW, Part V.
+(5) The President shall serve a written decision on all parties and their attorneys, if any, within 20 calendar days after receipt of the appeal.
+The President's decision shall be final and subject to judicial review pursuant to Chapter 34.05 RCW, Part V.

-(6) In cases involving allegations of ((sex-based harassment, the president's decision must be served simultaneously on the complainant, respondent, and Title IX coordinator)) non-Title IX sexual misconduct, the president, on the same date that the final decision is served upon the respondent, shall serve a written notice informing the complainant of the final decision.
-This notice shall inform the complainant whether the sexual misconduct allegation was found to have merit and describe any disciplinary sanctions and/or conditions imposed upon the respondent for the complainant's protection, including suspension or dismissal of the respondent.
+(6) In cases involving allegations of non-Title IX sexual misconduct, the president, on the same date that the final decision is served upon the respondent, shall serve a written notice informing the complainant whether the sexual misconduct allegation was found to have merit and describe any disciplinary sanctions and/or conditions imposed upon the respondent for the complainant's protection, including suspension or dismissal of the respondent.

-(7) The president shall not engage in an ex parte communication with any of the parties regarding an appeal.
+(7) The President shall not engage in an ex parte communication with any of the parties regarding an appeal.